jhpyle/docassemble/_docs/scalability.md

 look carefully at the names, which contain the dates the [AMI]s were created.
 There is also a [page on Amazon's web site] that lists the ECS-optimized AMIs by region.
-As of this writing, the most recent ECS-optimzed [AMI] is "amzn-ami-2017.09.c-amazon-ecs-optimized."
-If you use a different AMI, make sure that you give the machine at least 20GB of storage.
-The ECS-optimized [AMI]s provide 30GB of storage in total, which should be sufficient.
+As of this writing, the most recent ECS-optimzed [AMI] is "amzn-ami-2018.03.o-amazon-ecs-optimized."
+If you use a different AMI, make sure that you give the machine at least 30GB of storage.

 In the "Choose Instance Type" section, select an instance type that has at least 2GB of RAM (e.g., t2.small).